arthurng/bigtwo/README.md

 =======================

 The cards will be assigned a number from 52 down to 1.<br />
-**The filename of the PNGs should be changed with respect to this specification**
+*The PNGs should be named following this convention*

 The largest, *Two of Spades* would have a value of 52.<br />
 The second, *Two of Hearts* would have a value of 51.<br />